-Under Chapter 521 of the Texas Transportation Code, everyone who drives a motorized vehicle on public roads must have a valid driver’s license and must have it on them while driving.
+Under Texas law, everyone who drives a motorized vehicle on public roads must have a valid driver’s license and must have it on them while driving.
 Violating this statute can result in a misdemeanor criminal charge.
-A first offense usually leads to relatively minor penalties, but multiple or repeated offenses can lead to jail time and significant fines.
+As noted, a first offense usually leads to relatively minor penalties, but multiple or repeated offenses can lead to jail time and significant fines.

 All 50 states have similar laws in place to ensure that every driver meets a minimum standard of training and experience before they get behind the wheel.
-Getting a driver’s license is a privilege that constitutes an agreement between you and the state that you will follow certain laws and practices driving, or you risk losing the privilege.
-This plays a key role in keeping Texas roads safe, so police and the courts take it seriously.
+Getting a driver’s license is a privilege that constitutes an agreement between you and the state that you will follow certain laws.
+Failure to abide by these rules could impede your right to drive.